 GENESIS, EXODUS, LEVITICUS, NUMBERS, DEUTERONOMY, JOSHUA, JUDGES, RUTH, 1 SAMUEL, 2 SAMUEL, 1 KINGS, 2 KINGS, 1 CHRONICLES, 2 CHRONICLES, EZRA, NEHEMIAH, ESTHER, JOB, PSALMS, PROVERBS, ECCLESIASTES, SONG OF SOLOMON, ISAIAH, JEREMIAH

 Lamentations 1:1 "How lonely sits the city that was full of people!"
-In this book of Lamentations, the prophet Jeremiah composes 5 sorrowful songs (represented by 5 chapters) shortly after the fall of Jerusalem to the Babylonians.
+The book of Lamentations is the funeral of a city.
+With tears in his eyes, the prophet Jeremiah composed 5 laments (represented by 5 chapters) shortly after the fall of Jerusalem to the Babylonians.
 Events unfolded exactly as Jeremiah prophesied from the Lord, yet these are not songs of gloating, but of sadness and sympathy for the suffering of the people and the conditions of the city.
 These laments are outpourings from Jeremiah's soul.
 In the first two he describes the overall situation, in the third and central song he identifies himself completely with his people, and in the last two lays out the desolation with an appeal to the Lord.
 The first, second, and fourth songs begin with the word translated "how."
 It is exclamatory and suggests the impossibility of description.
 This first song has two parts: the first is in the language of an onlooker (verses 1-11); in the second the city personified speaks of her agony (verses 12-22).
 Each one honestly confesses the sin that brought on such suffering (verses 8 and 18).
 When Jeremiah begins to personify the city, he asks a moving question: "Is it nothing to you, all you who pass by?
 Look and see if there is any sorrow like my sorrow" (verse 12).
 It applies beyond the suffering of Jerusalem long ago to the sufferings of Christ, Israel's Messiah and the Savior of the world.
 The appeal is not just to pity, but to realize how serious sin is because of the consequences it brings.

 Lamentations 2:1 "How the Lord in His anger has set the daughter of Zion under a cloud!"
 This new song begins with a picture of hope in disguise.
 The daughter of Zion is covered in a cloud and therefore cannot see the Lord.
 Although clouds hide God from people, they never hide people from God.
 That loss of holy vision in Jeremiah's day was a just judgment upon those who ceased looking to the Lord when they ought to have known better.
 The same kind of thing happens today.
 God keeps His eye on us and brings into our lives what will lead us to Him if we repent of our sins for our own good and the good of those around us.
 As Jeremiah says eloquently to His suffering people, "Pour out your heart like water before the presence of the Lord; lift up your hands to Him for the life of your little ones" (verse 19).